a-gram/audioneex/docs/references.rst

 Alternatively, you can also use the following plain text citation

-*A.Gramaglia (2014).
-"A Binary Auditory Words Model for Audio Content Identification".
+*A. Gramaglia, "A Binary Auditory Words Model for Audio Content Identification", Audioneex.com, 2014.*
-Audioneex.com.*